-Angle between the long axis of the thigh and that of the leg is called Q angle.
-It is about 13 degrees with slight variation on either side.
+The angle between the long axis of the thigh and that of the leg is called Q angle.
+It is about 13 degrees with a slight variation on either side.

-This is how leg and thigh align to each other.
+This is how leg and thigh align with each other.
 However, many reasons can alter that alignment resulting in deformities at the knee.